CaseyHaralson/pinkyring/README.md

 `npm link`

-Now can run "pinkyring" from the command line.
+Now "pinkyring" can be run from the command line using the local version.